ArnavM3434/TrustNetworkAnalysis/README.md

 Holds the custom data set in a .txt file that uses the same formatting as the large data set
 ## Files: Test.h/cpp
 Run unit tests on each algorithm using the custom data set read in from .txt files in the Tests folder.
+## Brief Description
+Our tests ensure we clean the test data correctly (it purposely has typos in it), create a graph correctly, implement BFS correctly using a sample starting node, implement Page Rank correctly, and implement Betweenness Centrality and the shortest path aspect of Betweenness Centrality.